juliaguida/oystercard/pills/javascript&JasminePill.md

 }
 ```

 Let's adjust the rest of our methods accordingly, and move on.
-Now, we have all of the numerical operations we could need to play Javabuzz, so now let's create our game method.
+Now, we have all of the numerical operations we could need to play `Javabuzz`, so now let's create our game method.
 First, as always, a wee test:

 ```javascript
 describe('when playing, says', function() {